GreptimeTeam/docs/docs/user-guide/write-data.md

 Query OK, 1 row affected (0.00 sec)
 ```

-For more information about the `Delete` statement, please refer to the [SQL DELETE](/reference/sql/delete.md).
+For more information about the `DELETE` statement, please refer to the [SQL DELETE](/reference/sql/delete.md).

 #### HTTP API